HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

 #Data grid items and definitions
+These are the columns and the reasons for their existence / how they are used.
+The **Source** column indicates where the data in the dataset came from.
+There are currently 5 possible values here:
+1. Responses (direct content from email and questionnaires)
+2. ISO 639-3 tables
+3. SIL.org GIS data
+4. Computed values based on responses
+5. Researcher classified values based on qualitative responses from the questionnaires.
-These are the columns and the reasons for their existence.
-The source column indicates where the data in the dataset came from.
-The Field type indicates which python datatype is in the field.
-The WordPress Field Name is a field name that is parseable by WordPress so that I can look at the data in an interactive environment with mashup layers.
-The explanation denotes why the field is necessary or how it came into being.
+The **Field type** indicates which Python datatype is in the field.
+The **WordPress Field Name** is a field name that is parseable by WordPress so that I can look at the data in an interactive environment with mashup layers.
+The **Explanation** denotes why the field is necessary or how it came into being.

 * **ISO 639-3 language code of the language you are analyzing/studying in your Lexical Database:**
  * _Source:_ This data comes from the questionnaire responses (or in this case also archive records).
  * _Field type:_ String